Budget billing smooths out your utility payments to avoid seasonal spikes, but it doesn’t lower your total energy costs.

 Do I have to pay a true-up bill if I cancel budget billing early?

 Yes.
-If you voluntarily unenroll from the program before your 12-month settlement month arrives, the utility company must settle your account.
+If you voluntarily unenroll from the program to cancel budget billing early before your 12-month settlement month arrives, the utility company must instantly settle your account.
 Any unpaid deferred balance for the energy you already used becomes due immediately on your next standard statement.

 Is average monthly billing the same as budget billing?

 Yes, in most cases.
-Most utility companies use these specific terms interchangeably across their platforms.
+Utility companies use these specific terms interchangeably across their platforms.
 Whether it is called level pay, balanced billing, or average monthly billing, the underlying concept of averaging your annual utility costs into equal monthly payments remains exactly the same.

 What happens if I miss a budget billing payment?